 Frozen Shopify stores

-If you missed paying your Shopify subscription bill or if a payment fails six times, then your store is frozen until you settle your bill with Shopify.
-Your store does not freeze until your bill's due date.
+If you missed paying your Shopify subscription bill or if a payment fails eight times, then your store is frozen until you settle your bill with Shopify.
+Your store doesn't freeze until your bill's due date.
 If your store is frozen, then you can't access your Shopify admin and customers can't view your store.

 Some of the reasons why payment fails include the following: